johnp808/DiscComp/README.md

 * Thread safety using SwingUtilities.invokeLater to safely update UI elements
 * implementing javax.swing.Timer to schedule tasks
 * using java.awt.Robot to simulate user actions
-* Convert .jar into a .app, then a custom DMG
+* Convert .jar into a .app, into a custom DMG